garrettw/noair/README.md

 that other things can hook into to handle events that are published into that hub.
 It implements the Mediator (publish-subscribe) pattern in an Observer style.

+**"Why is it called that?"**

+We'll get to that in a minute.

-"Why should I use Noair instead of all the other event libraries out there?"
+**"Why should I use Noair instead of all the other event libraries out there?"**

 Because Noair:
 - Uses standard mediator-pattern terminology (publish/subscribe)